 According to a recent report by Software Advice, a free software consulting company, more than 50% of employees surveyed said they would use their company’s learning tools more if the courses were shorter.
 According to them, longer courses are not only more challenging to digest and retain, but taking them also gets in the way of their daily work.

 One drawback of microlearning is that it's difficult to cover broad topic areas.
 To combat this, make sure to offer a large enough set of courses that will provide a broad and deep learning experience in aggregate.

-Pro-Tip: Research shows 5-10 minute learning segments are ideal for micro-courses.
+Pro Tip: Research shows that 5-10 minute learning segments are ideal for micro-courses.

 Mobile learning has been shown to drive higher completion rates while requiring less time to complete than standard e-learning courses.
 It works because you are designing your training to accommodate your learners’ busy schedules, rather than forcing them to adjust their schedules in order to pursue learning.